Automattic/wp-calypso/packages/privacy-toolset/README.md

 # Components

-A library of tools React components designed to unify privacy mechanisms in Automattic products.
+A library of tools created as React components designed to unify privacy mechanism in Automattic products.

 ## Installation